madhavkant29/Weapon-Detection-system-using-YOLOv5/README.md

-# Weapon-Detection-system-using-YOLOv5
-Failed

-## **Project Overview**

-This project aims to implement a weapon detection system using YOLOv5 to identify objects such as knives and handguns in images.
-The goal was to leverage deep learning and computer vision to detect weapons in surveillance or security camera footage.

-Despite attempting to train and deploy the YOLOv5 model, the project faced challenges, such as consistently low confidence levels (~0.6) and incorrect classification (e.g., failing to detect weapons or misclassifying them).

-## **Technologies Used**

-- **YOLOv5**: A state-of-the-art object detection model built with PyTorch.
-- **Python 3.11**: The primary programming language used for the project.
-- **OpenCV**: For image processing and displaying results.
-- **PyTorch**: For training and running the YOLOv5 model.
-- **CUDA (optional)**: For GPU acceleration (though the current implementation uses CPU).

-## **Project Features**

-- **Weapon Detection**: The system attempts to detect knives and handguns in images.
-- **Alert System**: Triggers an alert when a weapon is detected, printing "Weapon detected!" to the console.
-- **Customizable Detection Classes**: Can be modified to detect other types of objects beyond weapons.

-## **Known Issues**

-- **Low Confidence**: The model often produces a consistent confidence of around 0.6, even when it successfully detects weapons.
-This issue could be due to several factors:
-  - Incorrect or insufficient training data.
-  - Model underfitting or poor generalization.
-  - Incorrect class labeling or dataset mismatch.
-- **False Negatives/False Positives**: Sometimes the model fails to detect weapons or misclassifies other objects as weapons.
-- **No GPU Acceleration**: The project currently runs on CPU, which significantly slows down inference.

-## **Data**
-dataset should be in data folder that you have to create on your own.
-The link for the kaggle dataset: https://www.kaggle.com/datasets/raghavnanjappan/weapon-dataset-for-yolov5
-## **Future Improvements**

-- **Better Dataset**: Increase the quality and diversity of the training dataset, adding more variations of knives, handguns, and non-weapon objects.
-- **Hyperparameter Tuning**: Experiment with different model architectures, learning rates, and batch sizes to improve detection performance.
-- **GPU Usage**: Ensure that the model uses GPU acceleration to speed up training and inference.
-- **Improved Postprocessing**: Investigate postprocessing techniques like non-maximum suppression (NMS) for better object localization.

-## **Conclusion**

-While this project aimed to develop a weapon detection system using YOLOv5, it did not achieve the desired performance.
-The confidence values were often stuck at 0.6, resulting in inaccurate detection results.
-Further work is needed in refining the dataset, improving training parameters, and ensuring proper model deployment for real-world use.

-Might pick this up later someday
+Weapon Detection System using YOLOv5

+This project implements a real-time weapon detection system using YOLOv5, designed to identify objects such as knives and handguns in images.
+The goal is to enhance surveillance and security by detecting potential threats in real-time.

+Despite initial challenges with confidence scores (around 0.6) and misclassifications, this project serves as a foundation for future improvements in model accuracy, dataset quality, and real-time deployment.

+Technologies Used

+YOLOv5 – Object detection model for real-time weapon recognition

+Python 3.11 – The primary programming language

+OpenCV – For image processing and visualization

+PyTorch – For training and inference

+CUDA (optional) – For GPU acceleration

+Project Features

+Weapon Detection – Identifies knives and handguns in images

+Bounding Box Visualization – Draws detection boxes on images

+Alert System – Triggers a console alert if a weapon is detected

+Custom Dataset Training – Uses a curated dataset for improved accuracy

+Installation & Usage

+1. Clone the repository

+2. Install dependencies from the requirements file

+3. Download the dataset and place it in the data/ directory

+4. Train the model using the training script

+5. Run detection on images

+Challenges & Issues

+Low Confidence Scores (around 0.6) due to a small dataset, insufficient training epochs, or potential class labeling inconsistencies

+False Positives and False Negatives, leading to misclassifications or missed detections

+Running on CPU results in slow inference, requiring GPU support for real-time processing

+Future Improvements

+Increase dataset size to improve model generalization

+Fine-tune YOLOv5 hyperparameters such as learning rate, batch size, and epochs

+Add video stream support for real-time weapon detection in CCTV footage

+Deploy as a web application using Flask or FastAPI

+#**Conclusion**

+This project is an ongoing effort to develop an effective weapon detection system using YOLOv5.
+While the current model struggles with accuracy, improvements in data, training, and deployment can make it more reliable for real-world use.